eastmarch/hotcorner/README.md

  * `CTRL+ALT+F12`: force update corner coordinates.

 ### Details
 This program only works on the main monitor.
 Any corner besides top-left needs to be calculated in relation to the screen resolution.
-To address tha without adding more event listeners for resolution and DPI changes.
-The "force update"was added.
+To address that without adding more event listeners for resolution and DPI changes.
+The "force update" hotkey was made available.